DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 ## Known issues

 - DeathLink currently only reliably works one-way.
-The player can trigger DeathLink by dying but can only be killed by DeathLink some of the time/on certain vehicles.
+The player can trigger DeathLink by dying quite reliably, but can only be killed by DeathLink some of the time/on certain vehicles.
 - DeathLink for killing vehicles just takes health down to ~0 (likely due to floating point stuff)
 - Restarting the game client results in all permanent patches being received again
 - Energylink stops adding energy after a certain point for picking up patches (even below the max patch limit)